 Link building is an important factor in SEO.
 Unfortunately, too many SEO companies don’t utilize this strategy properly; they purchase hundreds or even thousands of spammy backlinks to a website, which can give it a slight boost for a little while, only for the iron fist of Google to crack down.
 Then all progress is lost.
 Google likes seeing a diversity of links from sites in your own niche pointing to your website, not thousands of links from a few random blog post comment sections.
 So, how do you achieve this?

-Before getting into the ins and outs of link building, we need to first cover something.
+Learning about all of this can be a lot so before getting into the ins and outs of link building, we need to first cover some things that will help in your link building and SEO journey.

 Every website has its own domain authority level.
 As the name implies, domain authority is a level of authority that indicates the quality/success of your website.
 Domain authority is ranked from a level of 0 to 100.
 The process of moving from 0 to 100 is logarithmic, meaning as your domain authority rises, it becomes exponentially more difficult to keep up the momentum; it’s far easier to go from 0-50 than to go from 50-100.